adwaykanhere/adwaykanhere.github.io/_posts/2025-06-01-farmplusstory.md

     </div>
 </div>
 <div class="caption">
     3D rendering of the first prototype.
-We designed a custom board to house the sensors and a seperate battery which was chargeable uwing usb but was later swapped with a better induction based design.
+We designed a custom board to house the sensors and a seperate battery which was usb-chargeable but later swapped with an induction-based design.
 The outer casing was 3D printed ABS.
 </div>